juliarinaa/Food-Drop/README.md

 # Food Drop Game
-This project was developed as the final submission for the ‘Pemrograman Gim’ course at university, using a custom game engine provided by the lecturer, and was completed in a team of two.
+This project was developed as the final submission for the "Pemrograman Gim" course at university, using a custom game engine provided by the lecturer, and was completed in a team of two.

 ## The Team
 - [Julia Nur Fajrina](https://github.com/juliarinaa)